AI Literacy for Health Professions | Health AI

 Participants Leave With

-• Criteria for when independent experimental validation is required vs. optional
+• Criteria for when computational predictions require experimental validation vs. can stand independently

-• Documentation framework aligned with emerging journal and regulatory expectations
+• Documentation templates aligned with journal and regulatory expectations (FDA, EMA, Nature/Science data availability standards)

 04